 However, Halloween in Japan isn’t just an imitation of the American version.
 First of all, there’s no ‘trick or treating’.
 Secondly, as it’s a new phenomenon, people don’t care about most of the Halloween traditions which are important elsewhere.

 Instead, people focus their creative energy on their Halloween costumes.
 Japanese people love to dress up and Halloween offers a window of opportunity for cosplay (costume play).
 Halloween events such as zombie runs, flash mobs, and street parties are typical.

 Halloween costumes in Japan

 In nightclubs, theme parks, bars, and street parties throughout Japan, people dress up in all kinds of crazy Halloween outfits.
 Popular costumes vary between cute and terrifying.

 Classic costumes such as witches, wizards, devils, and black cats are typical though people also dress up as their favorite characters from computer games, TV shows, and films such as Pikachu, Darth Vader, and Mario.

-At Ikebukuro, a major center for Japan’s anime culture, everyone dresses up as manga or anime characters, rather than ghosts and monster.
+At Ikebukuro, a major center for Japan’s anime culture, everyone dresses up as manga or anime characters, rather than ghosts and monsters.
 Don Quijote (Donki) and Daiso are two popular discount chain stores where people go shopping for their costumes.